precimed/mixer/README.md

 TBD.

-## ``reference_data`` folder for EUR populations.
+## ``BGMG_reference_data_11Msnps.mat`` file

-``BGMG`` comes with pre-calculated LD scores for european populations.
+TBD - add more details.

-LD scores are calculated for ``1190321`` markers from ``reference_data\1m.ref.gz`` file, defined as overlap between hapmap3 and 1kG phase3 markers.
+``BGMG`` comes with pre-calculated LD scores for european populations, stored in ``BGMG_reference_data_11Msnps.mat``.
-LD scores are calculated towards all markers, available in 1kG phase3 data, except for ``w_ld`` scores which are calculated withing ``1m.ref`` template (e.g. towareds ``1190321`` markers).
+The file contains the following information:

-Input data used in LD score estimation:
+* chrnumvec - chromosome label, 1 to 22, for each variant from the reference
-* https://data.broadinstitute.org/alkesgroup/LDSCORE/w_hm3.snplist.bz2 --- list of hapmap3 SNPs
+* posvec - base-pair position, build hg19, one value for each variant
-* https://data.broadinstitute.org/alkesgroup/LDSCORE/1000G_Phase3_plinkfiles.tgz --- 1kG phase 3 genotypes, 489 EUR individuals (14 excluded due to relatedness)
+* mafvec - minor allele frequency

-The procedure is self-described by ``reference_data/Makefile``.
+* tldvec - total LD score
-To run ``Makefile`` you need ``GNU Make`` utility.
+* numSNPsInLDr2_gt_r2min_vec - size of LD block
-Note that in this case ``make`` is not used to build ``C++`` code, but rather as a fancy alternative to writting shell scripts --- just to automate the process.
+* hapmap3_mask - boolean mask of hapmap3 SNPs (to constrain inference to 1.1M SNPs, same as in LD score regression)
-You can also run it in parallel with ``make -j8``.
+* LDr2_p8sparse - binary LD matrix for random pruning, thresholded at ``r2 >= 0.8``

-You may want to clone ``https://github.com/ofrei/ldsc.git``, a modified version of LD Score Regression code, to calculate LD scores (sum of squared allelic calculation, `r2`, and sum of its fourth power, `r4`).
+* ref_ld - additional information about LD structure

-If you summary statistics came from european population you may proceed using LD scores from ``reference_data`` folder, included in this repository.
-In this case  you DO NOT need ``ofrei/ldsc`` code, but you still need ``precimed/python_convert`` code to load summary statistics into BGMG format.
+The later field, ``ref_ld``, collected using ``https://github.com/ofrei/ldsc.git``, a modified version of LD Score Regression code, to calculate LD scores (sum of squared allelic calculation, `r2`, and sum of its fourth power, `r4`).

 ## Authors